-When searching for a new career path, you want to find an opportunity that not only matches your skill set but also who you are.
+When searching for a new career path, you want to find an opportunity that not only matches your skill set but also your personality type.

-Personalities are core to who we are; they won’t drastically change throughout our life.
+Personalities are core to who we are, and they typically don’t drastically change throughout our life.
 That said, there are ways we can grow into our strengths and overcome our weaknesses.

 Understanding your personality

-What results is a series of four letters, each of which represents one end of one of the continuums listed above that your personality is closest to.
-Each combination of four letters represents a personality type, such as “ISTJ” or “ENFP.”
+What results is a series of four letters.
+Each letter represents one end of one of the continuums listed above that your personality is closest to.
+What’s more, each combination of four letters represents a personality type, such as “ISTJ” or “ENFP.”
 Consequently, there are 16 different Myers-Briggs personality types.

-Knowing not only which side you prefer but where you sit on the sliding scale can show you how adaptable and well suited your personality may be to different situations.
+Knowing not only which side you prefer but where you sit on the sliding scale can show you how adaptable and well-suited your personality may be to different situations.
 Having this foundation can help you determine what types of responsibilities, work environments, schedules, and team dynamics are important to you.
 Your personality type will help you understand what you need to be most effective and efficient.

 Keep in mind that you don’t need to make career decisions based solely on your personality type.
 While helpful, this assessment is not to be the be-all, end-all way to set the trajectory of your career.
 We suggest you use it as a tool, not as a restriction, as you consider what career opportunities to pursue.

-- Prefers introversion (I).
-This means you focus more heavily on your inner world.
+- Prefers introversion (I), meaning that you focus more heavily on your inner world.

 - In sensing (S), you prefer to focus on the physical reality and what you can experience.

-- For (T), thinking, you tend toward logic and consistency.
+- For (T), thinking, you value logic and consistency.

 - Judging (J) indicates that you prefer to have things decided and established rather than leaving options open.

-Those with this type of personality are considered critical thinkers, detail-oriented, and highly organized in their work.
+ISTJ personalities are critical thinking, detail-oriented, and highly organized in their work.
 They can be relied upon to get things done well and consistently, as they are known for their even-temperedness and grounded, rational decisions.

-ISTJs are also committed to bringing order into chaotic situations.
+‘Logician’ personalities value predictability, and they are committed to bringing order into chaotic situations.
 For this reason, they serve as great enforcers of rules and processes.
-In a mess of details, data, information, and other resources, these team members are able to see patterns and consistencies in order to establish structure and rules that help others thrive.
-ISTJs serve as great enforcers of rules and processes and help teams and projects stay on track.
+In a mess of details, data, information, and other resources, these team members are able to see patterns and consistencies.

-If you find you are an ISTJ personality, you’ve got a wide selection of career opportunities in the tech industry that may suit you and your preferences well.
+If you find you are an ISTJ personality, you have a wide selection of career opportunities in the tech industry that may suit you and your preferences well.

 As a logical, systematic worker, careers in tech can work really well for ISTJ personalities.
-To help get you thinking about what career will match you well, here we share a few roles in tech that can align well with the detail-oriented, focused, and dependable approach that ISTJ personalities often take.
+To help get you thinking about what career will match you well, here we share a few roles in tech that may appeal to you.

 - Information Security Analyst